jemunro/wehi-nextflow-training/module_3/README.md

    2 * 2 = 4
    3 * 2 = 6
    ```
+* `view` also returns the values of the unmodified input channel, and is useful for developing and debugging
 ### splitCsv
 * Convert a CSV (or TSV) file into a nextflow channel
 * Optional argument `skip` may be used to skip a number of lines (e.g. the header)